 We have to fight back.

 Big Pharma has the power of money, but we represent the vast majority of Canadians – 9 out of 10 of whom say they want pharmacare.
-By uniting in cities and towns across Canada to demand pharmacare now, we can win a historic expansion of our cherished public health care system.
+By stepping up the pressure on the government now to deliver public, universal pharmacare now, we can win a historic expansion of our cherished public health care system.

 the fight for pharmacare starts with you